matuzo/HTMHell/hell/adventcalendar/2025/3/index.md

 <p class="highlight"><strong>Note:</strong> Speculating has a cost.
 To both your users and for sites with potential increased traffic and resulting infrastructure usage.
 Always weigh those costs against the benefit to the user.</p>

 To conserve memory, Chrome keeps up to two speculations in memory at a time.
 As the user scrolls further and new links — which are more likely to be clicked on — enter the viewport, the old prerenders are cancelled.
-Should these links be re-speculated (for example, but the user scrolls back up), then they will be fetched from the HTTP cache and so prerender even faster.
+These links can be re-speculated, for example, when the user scrolls back up, in which case they can be fetched from the HTTP cache.
+That way, they prerender even faster.

 ## `eager` eagerness improvements